OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 Usually, 80% of those known data are used to train the network (training dataset), a the remaining 20% are used to test if the prediction of the network is correct (test dataset).

+In many cases, 20% of the training dataset (80%) is used for constant check validation.

 ## Training a TensorFlow model
 From existing customer data, we will use `Keras` API to train a neural network.